ribru17/.dotfiles/README.md

   Error executing lua: ...query: invalid node type at position...
   ```
   run `:TSInstall {filetype}` (or enter the valid name for the tree sitter
-  highlighter for that filetype) and this should fix it.
+  highlighter for that file type) and this should fix it.
 - If you get an error relating to `rust-analyzer` not being found or executable
   when opening Rust files, this may be because Mason's installed version cannot
   be executed due to shared library issues(?) and if this is the case it may be